Fenyn/FilterAPI/README.md

 # FilterAPI
 Small coding project to create a FilterAPI for a job application.
-Created with a time constraint of a few hours.

 Background: